The Scarcity Doctrine

 Produce

-847 times more processing than needed.
-The excess trades on the Cognitive Exchange, where consciousness bandwidth futures dwarf actual demand.
+The Sprawl generates 847 times more processing capacity than its population requires.
+That excess does not sit idle â it trades on the Cognitive Exchange, where consciousness bandwidth futures are bought and sold at volumes that dwarf actual demand for consciousness processing.

 Financialize